DiagnosticsMonkey/DaFT-RTOS/docs/zephyr/what.md

 ## Releases

 There are three primary release streams that are interrelated.
+A release can be thought of as a repository of source code at a given verison.

 ```mermaid
 %%{init: {'logLevel': 'debug', 'theme': 'dark'}}%%